Crow Terrace Poetry Trial: Poetic background

-As Alfreda Murck puts it: "Poetry pervaded the lives of educated scholars in the Song dynasty" (51).
+As Alfreda Murck puts it: "Poetry pervaded the lives of educated scholars in the Song dynasty".
 The poetic legacy was greatly derived from poetry of the Tang dynastic era.
-Especially important was the work of the Tang poet Du Fu (Murck, 52-59).
-Du Fu (712 – 770) had a revival of interest in his poetry during the Song dynastic era.
+Especially important was the work of the Tang poet Du Fu.
+Du Fu (712 – 770) caused a revival of interest in poetry during the Song dynastic era.
 One of Du Fu's poems was "Autumn Day in Kui Prefecture": written in and about the exile experience in Kui Prefecture.

 Su Shi's early life

 Su Shi was a prominent and popular poet, as well as being deeply involved in the factional politics of the time.
 Su Shi's career began with particular promise.
 His father, Su Xun, was a known scholar-official and his brother, Su Zhe, followed.
 The brothers passed the imperial civil service tests in 1057 with honors (followed up in 1061 with specially-decreed examinations).
 Thus, Su Shi came to the attention of emperor Renzong, who reigned from 1022 to 1063.
 Not only that, but Su Shi obtained the patronage of prominent government official and renowned poet Ouyang Xiu.
-When Renzong died in 1063, he was replaced by Yinzong, who ruled for 4 years till his death.
-The new emperor was the 19-year-old Shenzong, who was eager for a full treasury to fund his ambitions of re-conquest of the former Tang empire's northern territories, which had been incorporated into neighboring, non-Chinese empires (Murck, 32).
+When Renzong died in 1063, he was replaced by Yingzong, who ruled for 4 years till his death.
+The new emperor was the 19-year-old Shenzong, who was eager for a full treasury to fund his ambitions of re-conquest of the former Tang empire's northern territories, which had been incorporated into neighboring, non-Chinese empires.

 Wang Anshi's New Policies: initial implementation

 Although theoretically, the emperor was the final and absolute authority in Chinese politics during the Song dynasty, in actuality many factors importantly affected events: these included other politically influential persons such as the emperor's in-laws and other relatives and also party politics.
 Party political division at the time was severe: Wang Anshi led a group of "reformists", also known as the "New Policy party", whose ideas were perhaps ahead of their time.
-Su Shi was part of the politically-opposed "conservative" group, later known as the "Yuanyou party", after the era-name during which they had exercised most power.
+Su Shi was part of the politically opposed "conservative" group, later known as the "Yuanyou party", after the era-name during which they had exercised most power.
 Wang Anshi's New Policies had their ups-and-downs in imperial favor, but initially he was able to sweep the political field of oppositional voices.
 Sima Guang, the main oppositional leader retired to Luoyang, as did various others in his faction.
 Su Shi's patron Ouyang Xiu (1007 – 1072) was demoted, exiled, and eventually permitted to retire.
 Su Shi was not identified as a main leader of the opposition party and was exiled as governor of Hangzhou, which in itself was not the worst place to be sent, or the worst position for someone pursuing a career in politics, but it forbade his appearance at court, and consequentially denied him direct influence or interaction with the imperial government, at the national level.